 RainWise – If your business or home is in a targeted sewer overflow basin, you may be eligible for rebates to hire a trained RainWise contractor to install a rain garden or cistern.
 See if your property is eligible, find a contractor, and apply at RainWise Rebates.

 King County’s Solid Waste Division – Lets you search and find out where to dispose of any material.
-You can find how to dispose oils, grease, appliances, batteries, furniture, you name it!
+Here you can find how to dispose oils, grease, appliances, batteries, furniture, you name it!

 Green Business Waste Audit Tool – This SPU tool helps you assess your business’ waste practices by guiding you through the steps, from audit to action, needed to reduce waste and increase recycling.